353words/json/README.md

 I prefer to scan into new variables and not `v`'s fields in case the first scanned value works and the second does not.
 One lines 42-43 you assign `a' and `u` to `v`'s fields.

 ### Streaming JSON

 There are cases where the data is too large, or comes at unknown intervals.
-In these cases, you'd want to stream the data instead of wait for all the data to come and then construct a huge JSON reply.
+In these cases, you'd want to stream the data instead of waiting for all the data to come and then construct a huge JSON reply.

 The JSON protocol does not have built-in support for streaming, the common approach is to send one JSON object per line.
 This is known as [jsonlines](https://jsonlines.org/) or [ndjson](https://docs.mulesoft.com/dataweave/latest/dataweave-formats-ndjson).